A Big Picture Look at Arthritis in Australia

 How Can You Help Someone Living with Arthritis?

 Encourage your patients to research and understand their particular type of arthritis.
-This will empower them with a sense of control and will give them a better sense of their treatment options (Arthritis Australia 2017e).
+This will empower them with a sense of control and will give them a better sense of their treatment options.

-Patients are encouraged to seek treatment advice immediately, as the condition may worsen in time.
-Early diagnosis and treatment are crucial (Arthritis Australia 2017e).
+Patients are encouraged to seek treatment advice immediately, as the condition may worsen over time.
+Early diagnosis and treatment are crucial.

-A sedentary lifestyle will negatively affect those living with arthritis - regular, low-impact exercise is often prescribed as it is recognised as one of the most effective treatments for arthritis.
-Obviously, not all forms of exercise will be suitable, so an exercise plan will need to be carefully formulated and tailored to the individual (Arthritis Australia 2017e).
+A sedentary lifestyle will negatively affect those living with arthritis.
+Regular, low-impact exercise is often prescribed as it is recognised as one of the most effective treatments for arthritis.
+Obviously, not all forms of exercise are suitable, so an exercise plan will need to be carefully formulated and tailored to the individual.

-Encourage patients to acknowledge and express their feelings - it’s likely that they will experience a mix of emotions including fear, anger and frustration - this is normal.
-It may be worth encouraging patients to seek counselling in order to talk about and process their emotions (Arthritis Australia 2017e).
+Encourage patients to acknowledge and express their feelings.
+It’s likely that they will experience a mix of emotions, including fear, anger and frustration - this is normal.
+It may be worth encouraging patients to seek counselling in order to talk about and process their emotions (Arthritis Australia 2023b).

 Topics